 Technical or last minute personal issues might cause you to turn in your work a few minutes late without negotiations in advance.
 Don’t panic or abandon the work; you will not be blocked by Canvas.
 Just turn in the work as soon as you can and I will almost certainly grade it without penalty if you aren’t making it a habit.
 But be sure to communicate with me if it will be more than a few hours late.
 And be sure to negotiate in advance whenever possible.

-If you post a question on homework or a lab and it is not answered in time for you to complete the work, then you may have a one day extension.
+If you post a question on the discussion board and it is not answered in time for you to complete the work, then you may have a one day extension on the work.

 Incomplete policy: A grade of incomplete (I) may be negotiated when a student with passing work needs additional time to complete the course.
 An incomplete will not be granted as a substitute for a failing grade (F).